My journey from R to Julia

 methods(oddsratio)

-# 3 methods for generic function oddsratio from Main:
+# 3 methods for generic function oddsratio from Main.Notebook:

 Wow!
 Now anyone, including me, can add new methods to the oddsratio function without disrupting previous methods.
 This is very powerful.
 Other languages accomplish this using object-oriented programming.
 Julia is not an object-oriented programming lanuage.